This exquisite orchid looks like something out of James Cameron’s 'Avatar’

 This particular orchid is a cultivar bred in a greenhouse.
 The orchids creator named it after his wife, Nelly Iser.

 'Nelly Iser' boasts deep pomegranate red blooms.
-The five petal that make up the crown of the orchid are elongated, where the lower petal is bodacious and full, speckled and stripped leading to a yellow centre.
+The five petals that make up the crown of the orchid are elongated, where the lower petal is bodacious and full, speckled and stripped leading to a yellow centre.
 Their bright patterned blooms are reminiscent of untouched jungles.

 Where is it from?